2015 French Open – Men's singles

 Stan Wawrinka defeated Novak Djokovic in the final, 4–6, 6–4, 6–3, 6–4 to win the men's singles tennis title at the 2015 French Open.
 It was his first French Open title and second major title overall.
 As he did when he won the 2014 Australian Open, Wawrinka defeated the world No. 1 and world No. 2 (here Djokovic and Roger Federer) en route to the title.
 Djokovic was attempting to complete the career Grand Slam.
 The final was the only match Djokovic lost at the majors in 2015, as he had won the Australian Open and went on to win the Wimbledon Championships and US Open.

 Rafael Nadal was the five-time defending champion, but lost to Djokovic in the quarterfinals.
 This was only Nadal's second career defeat at the French Open (the previous one being in 2009 to Robin Söderling) and ended his record win streak at the tournament of 39 matches.
 Nadal had won all six of his prior matches against Djokovic at the French Open.
-Nadal fell to world No. 10 in the ATP rankings after the loss, the closest he came to falling outside of the top-10 since his top-10 debt on April 25, 2005 (Nadal would remain in the top-10 for the next decade, eventually falling outside the top-10 on 20 March 2023, a record 913 consecutive weeks).
+Nadal fell to world No. 10 in the ATP rankings after the loss, his lowest ranking since his top-10 debut on 25 April 2005 (Nadal would remain in the top 10 until 20 March 2023, a record 912 consecutive weeks).

 Federer was attempting to become the first man in the Open Era to achieve the double career Grand Slam, but lost to Wawrinka in the quarterfinals.